-A responsible person may wish to seek independent legal advice if we serve a notice of intent or a final penalty notice for a FMP.
+A responsible person may wish to seek independent legal advice if we serve a notice of intent or a FMP final notice.

 Can a proposed FMP be challenged?

 Anyone who has received a notice of intent for a FMP can challenge the notice by making written representations to us within 28 days of having received the notice.
 How to do this will be set out in the notice of intent.